otrv4/otrv4/architecture-decisions/005-mix-key.md

 **Key Derivation Function: SHA3-256(k_dh)**

-Given a 3072-bit shared secret value `k_dh`, generates a 256-bit SHA3-256 byte array: `mix_key`.
+Given a 3072-bit shared secret value `k_dh`, the SHA3-256 generates a 256-bit
+digest: `mix_key`.

 **Key Derivation Function: SHA3-256(mix_key)**

-Given `mix_key`, generates a 256-bit SHA3-256 byte array: a new `mix_key`.
+Given `mix_key`, the SHA3-256 generates a 256-bit digest: a new `mix_key`.

 #### Considerations

 Transmitting the 3072-bit DH public key will increase the time it takes to exchange messages.
 To mitigate this, the key won’t be transmitted every time the root and chain keys are derived.
 Instead, this key will be computed with a DH function every third time and the interim keys will be derived from the previous `mix_key`.
 After generating new DH keys, the new public key will be sent in every message of that ratchet in order to allow transmission even if